-Mark Thompson (Choctaw)
+Mark Thompson, Board Member (Choctaw)

 Mark has been the Business Manager for the Indian Dispute Resolution Services (IDRS, Inc.) a Native Non-Profit dedicated to dispute resolution in Indian Country for the past decade.
 There, Mark is responsible for overseeing the organization’s financial management.
 He also leads the organization’s programs on Native Microenterprise Development and Election Services.
 Prior to joining IDRS, Mark had experience in small business management, owning several ventures in the hospitality and entertainment industries.
 Mark has a Bachelors of Science in Business Administration from UC Berkeley and a Juris Doctorate from McGeorge School of Law.
 He has served on AICRC’s board since 2012.